haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

 ## Introduction

-This tutorial demonstrates the use of the new modular HADDOCK3 version for predicting the structure of a nanobody-antigen complex using different possible information scenarios, ranging from complete knowledge of the epitope to more limited information.

 Nanobodies are monomeric proteins that closely resemble the variable region of the heavy chain of an antibody.
 They are derived from camelid heavy-chain antibodies and are composed of a single variable domain (VHH) that contains the antigen-binding site.
 Nanobodies are small, stable, and soluble proteins that can be easily